 The objective is to relieve/release the pressure on the nerves.
 Chiropractic adjustments help reposition the muscles and nerves.
 Deep-tissue massage helps to release tension and eliminate toxins that worsen the sensations.
 Treatment improves circulation and relieves pressure on the neural pathways necessary to restore normal neural signaling between the body and the brain.

-The brain needs half of all the body’s energy supply because of its complex nerve cell system.
+The brain needs half of the body’s energy supply because of its complex nerve cell system.
 The brain requires glucose for brain cell energy.
 Because neurons can’t store energy, they need a continuous fuel supply to function correctly from the bloodstream.
 The ability to think, learn and recall information is closely associated with glucose levels.
-When blood glucose levels are low, the ability to think is inhibited as the production of chemical messengers/neurotransmitters, are reduced, disrupting communication between the neurons.
+When blood glucose levels are low, the ability to think is inhibited as the production of chemical messengers/neurotransmitters are reduced, disrupting communication between the neurons.
 Natural sugar can boost brain health because it requires glucose for functioning.
-Sugar is released slowly into the bloodstream when taken naturally from sources like apples and bananas, keeping the energy levels steady, without craving more sugar.
+Sugar is released slowly into the bloodstream when taken naturally from sources like apples and bananas, keeping the energy levels steady without craving more sugar.

 Ameh, Victor, and Steve Crane.
 “Nerve injury following shoulder dislocation: the emergency physician’s perspective.”
 European journal of emergency medicine: official journal of the European Society for Emergency Medicine vol. 13,4 (2006): 233-5. doi:10.1097/01.mej.0000206190.62201.ad

 Nichols, J S, and K O Lillehei.
 “Nerve injury associated with acute vascular trauma.”
 The Surgical clinics of North America vol. 68,4 (1988): 837-52. doi:10.1016/s0039-6109(16)44589-5